Student FAQ

 You should click "Check" the first time you answer a quiz question.
 That way, you find out whether your answer is correct and receive any feedback that is available on that question.

-When you repeat a quiz, you might want to skip slicking "Check" on items you already know.
+When you repeat a quiz, you might want to skip clicking "Check" on items you already know.
 When you do this, finish and submit the quiz for grading, you might see a message that you have not completed one of the questions.
 This is not a problem.
 This means you did not answer and click "Check" on at least one question.
 If you ignore this message and click "Submit," your quiz will still be graded as usual.

 hot-air-balloons-1253229__340What is the tone of the quizzes?